emmajanedrews/base-template/_posts/2017-09-26-why-communication-is-critical-in-real-estate.md

 For example, if there’s a split settlement where the seller is using a different settlement company than you, you need to make sure they’re talking to each other and talking to your agent. **Everybody in every department that’s involved in your transaction should be in communication with each other** so you can know things like what your closing costs will be and whether title is coming through every step of the way.

-If you have any questions about how to keep everyone in your real estate transaction in communication with each other or you’re thinking of buying or selling a home in our northern Virginia market, don’t hesitate to give me a call or send me an email.
+If you have any questions about how to keep everyone in your real estate transaction in communication with each other or you’re thinking of buying or selling a home in our Northern Virginia market, don’t hesitate to give me a call or send me an email.
 I’d love to help you.